 Understanding your sewerage service

-Types of sewer systems in the Shoalhaven
+Types of sewerage systems in the Shoalhaven

 Open the tabs below to find out more about the system you have at your property.

-Council's sewerage system
+Council's sewerage network

 Shoalhaven Water is responsible for operating and maintaining this extensive network of sewer pipes.